Empower Lives with Heart

 Cleaning & Domestic Assistance Services

-Our NDIS Cleaning and Domestic Assistance services help people living with disabilities to maintain a clean, safe, and comfortable home environment.
-At Affective Care, our trained support workers provide personalised help with household tasks including cleaning, laundry, meal preparation, organisation, and general home upkeep.
-We collaborate closely with families, support coordinators, and allied health professionals to ensure support is consistent, respectful, and emotionally-centred.
-Our goal is to help each participant live safely, confidently, and with greater independence in their daily home life.
+At Affective Care, our trained support workers provide personalised support that is respectful, consistent and emotionally-centred.
+Our goal is to help each participant live safely, confidently and with greater independence in their daily home life.

 • General home cleaning (vacuuming, dusting, mopping)